chandanm0005/Web-Crawler-IR-/README.md

 ## ⚡ Overview & The Vision

-**Nexus DeepSearch** bridges the gap between raw backend web-scraping scripts and premium, user-first search experiences.
+**DeepSearch** bridges the gap between raw backend web-scraping scripts and premium, user-first search experiences.
 By instantly parsing DOM elements, intelligently extracting core conversational content, and bypassing common bot-protection roadblocks (like SSL verification traps and default `User-Agent` blocks), Nexus serves as a robust indexing powerhouse.

 Gone are the days of terminal-only scripts.
 With a bespoke, dark-mode SaaS interface built cleanly on Vanilla CSS3, you can query massive domains and visualize the semantic relevance of any keyword on-the-fly.